On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Filtering on constrained state space models

-Under Assumption \ref{assModel2} it is possible to obtain uniform (over time $n$) error bounds on the approximation error $|\pi_n(f) - \hat \pi_n^l(f)|$.
-However, similar to Theorem \ref{thUniformPF}, the attainment of uniform bounds demands some additional conditions related to the likelihoods $g_n$.
-Specifically, we have worked under two alternative assumptions: \begin{itemize} \item the likelihoods are uniformly bounded away from 0, i.e., $\inf_{n,x} g_n(x) > \zeta > 0$, as in the assumptions of Theorem \ref{thUniformPF} (or in Theorem 7.4.4 in \cite{DelMoral04}), or \item the likelihoods are continuous, vanishing as $\lim_{\|x\|\to\infty} g_n(x) = 0$, and the compact sets $\mC_n^l$ are chosen to be superlevel sets of $g_n$ for every $n\ge 1$, i.e., $\mC_n^l = \{ x \in \mX: g_n(x) \ge \zeta_n^l \}$ for some real sequences $\zeta_n^l > 0$, with $\lim_{l\to\infty} \zeta_n^l = 0$ for all $n$. \end{itemize} With the first assumption, we have Theorem \ref{thUniformDTV-1} below, while the second assumption yields Theorem \ref{thUniformDTV-2}.
+Under Assumption \ref{assModel2} it is possible to obtain uniform (over time $n$) bounds on the approximation error $|\pi_n(f) - \hat \pi_n^l(f)|$.
+However, the attainment of uniform approximation rates demands some additional conditions related to the likelihoods $g_n$.
+Specifically, we have worked under two alternative assumptions: \begin{itemize} \item[(a)] the likelihoods are uniformly bounded away from 0, i.e., $\inf_{n,x} g_n(x) > \zeta > 0$, or \item[(b)] the likelihoods are continuous, vanishing as $\lim_{\|x\|\to\infty} g_n(x) = 0$, and the compact sets $\mC_n^l$ are superlevel sets of $g_n$ for every $n\ge 1$, i.e., $\mC_n^l = \{ x \in \mX: g_n(x) \ge \zeta_n^l \}$ for some real sequences $\zeta_n^l > 0$, with $\lim_{l\to\infty} \zeta_n^l = 0$ for all $n$. \end{itemize} Assumptions (a) and (b) above yield Theorem \ref{thUniformDTV-1} and Theorem \ref{thUniformDTV-2}, respectively.

 \begin{theorem} Let $\mS=(\pi_0,K,g)$ be a SSM for which Assumption \ref{assModel2} holds.
 Let $\{\mC^l\}_{l\ge 1}$ be a sequence of constraints of the state space $\mX$ that satisfies Assumption \ref{assCl-2}, and let $\hat \mS^l=(\hat \pi_0^l,K^l,g)$, $l \ge 1$, be the resulting sequence of constrained SSMs.
 If there are constants $\zeta>0$ and $\| g \|_\infty < \infty$ such that $\inf_{n\ge 1, x\in\mX} g_n(x) > \zeta$ and $\sup_{n \ge 1, x\in \mX} g_n(x) \le \| g \|_\infty$, respectively, then there is a finite constant $c<\infty$, independent of $n$, such that \beq \sup_{|f|\le 1} \left| \pi_n(f) - \hat \pi_n^l(f) \right| \le c \frac{1-\varepsilon^l}{\varepsilon^l}. \eeq In particular, $\lim_{l\to\infty} \sup_{n\ge 0} \dtv{\pi_n-\hat\pi_n^l}=0$. \end{theorem}